Review Oppo Realme 3 Pro Smartphone for $200.45

-Much like Redmi and Xiaomi, so are Realme and Oppo.
+It is similar to Redmi and Xiaomi with Realme and Oppo.
 Realme concentrates on budget and middle class smartphones and finally presents with the Oppo Realme 3 Pro a global version for the western market!
 Who would have thought that there would finally be a head-to-head race with the Redmi Note 7?

 - Realme 3 Pro Smartphone